Gen AI Leadership Forum · Development Bootcamp

 All implementation in real, deployable TypeScript — not Python notebooks or pseudo-code.

-Architecture-first teaching
+Architecture-first

 Every choice — HNSW params, fusion weights, chunk strategy — explained with the reasoning behind it.